MahoCommerce/maho/README.md

 We will try to make Maho as backward compatible as possible, but we won't let the ghosts of the past to stop the innovation we need to bring to developers and store owners.

-## A clear vision means a clear road ahead

-TODO

 ### Where does Maho stands in the ecommerce platforms landscape